raranguren/p9_Mediscreen/README.md

 Note that port 8080 is exposed so that clients outside of the networks can access the server.
 Ports 8084 and 8085 are for admin tools and are only visible to the machine that hosts the containers (not to other containers in the "data" network).

 ![](docs/docker-compose.png)

+## Test coverage

+Each module generates a `target/site/jacoco/index.html` showing the test coverage.